-SPIDERWEBS TO SKYSCRAPERS: The Science of Structures
+SPIDERWEBS TO SKYSCRAPERS: The Science of Structures - Glossary

-A curved structure resting on upright supports that is used for bearing a load.
+archA curved structure resting on upright supports that is used for bearing a load.

 A straight, flat piece of material supported at either end.

 An arm that sticks out from a central support and that can be used to bear a load.